PauloPhagula/site/_posts/2017-04-06-js-inheritance-doesnt-exist.md

 prototypal inheritance."
 ---

-This post is not about getting started with JavaScript OO, it's rather about clearing the confusion in our minds about JavaScript OO concepts.
-Specifically it's an attempt to mark in my head a simple truth: there's no inheritance in JavaScript...there's no such thing as prototypal inheritance.

 Yes, they lied, big time.
 All you have is delegation and copying properties.
 They say it's inheritance but that is due to JS trying to accommodate the classical inheritance object-orientation model to cater for a smooth